 Who needs the Himalayas if they have the Bavarian Forest right in front of them?
 Well, you won't to move into the Hall of Fame of the mountaineering legends with these climbs.
 But with the eight peaks the 8000 meters of altitude difference can be collected without any problems.
 You can leave your oxygen apparatus safely in the cellar and at the same time you don't need to acclimatize.
 We wish you all the best with these 8000m peaks...
 Um, with the eight 1000m peaks!

 There it stands majestically, at 1,456 meters, the highest mountain in the Bavarian Forest: the Great Arber.
-It is not for nothing that this mountain bears the nickname "King of the Bavarian Forest", because besides its height it also captivates with its wide range of leisure activities and hiking tours.
+It is not for nothing that this mountain is nicknamed “King of the Bavarian Forest”, as it impresses not only with its height but also with its diverse range of leisure activities and hiking tours.

 The Dreisessel (1,312 meters) is certainly one of the most striking mountains in the Bavarian Forest.